 - A. Provide site telecommunications systems as described in this section and as required to meet the User's programmatic needs.
-Coordinate requirements with the LANL Telecommunications Group. - B. Provide NIE-TS liaison with 30%, 60%, 90% and final design and specs for review and approvals. - C. Meet requirements of the latest adopted editions of (and addenda and amendments to) the following telecommunications standards, the National Electrical Safety Code (NESC), the National Electrical Code (NEC) and this chapter of the LANL Engineering Manual: - 1.
-TIA-569, Telecommunications Pathways and Spaces3
+Coordinate requirements with the LANL Telecommunications Group. - B. Meet requirements of the latest editions of (and amendments to) the following telecommunications standards, the National Electrical Safety Code (NESC), the National Electrical Code (NEC) and this chapter of the LANL Engineering Manual: - 1.
+EIA/TIA-569-A, Commercial Building Standard for Telecommunications Pathways and Spaces (ANSI).3 - 2.
+EIA/TIA-606, Administrative Standard for the Telecommunications Infrastructure of Commercial Buildings (ANSI).
+3 - 3.
+TIA/EIA-607, Commercial Building Grounding and Bonding Requirements for Telecommunications (ANSI).
+3

-1 Definitions adapted from the BICSI Telecommunications Dictionary to suit conditions at LANL
+Definitions adapted from the BICSI Telecommunications Dictionary to suit conditions at LANL.